xiaonilee/xiaonilee.github.io/content/post/GDC.md

     print(rootnode[2])
     ```

-  - XML to Data Frame
+  - XML to Data Frame.

     ```r
     # Convert the input xml file to a data frame.